Mounika-akki/Authentication-mern-frontend/README.md

-# Authentication App created with React,Nodejs, ExpressJs and MongoDB.
+# Authentication App created with ReactJs, Nodejs, ExpressJs and MongoDB.

 Dont have an account?
 Register with your details.
 Already have an account?
 Login to access your personal data.